Elemend/Blast-Blast-Furnaces/README.md

 # Blast-Blast-Furnaces
 A datapack for Minecraft Java Edition which aims to give more gold and iron from smelting.
-Versions 1.15/1.16/1.17
+Version 1.21.5 (Older Versions available)

 # If this Datapack is installed, a new advancement tab shows up to let you know it's installed.